MEMBER'S OWN PROJECTS

 MILKING STOOL

-FOLDING STOOL / TABLE
+FOLDING TABLE

-Stool made from reclaimed pine wood.
+Table prototype made from reclaimed pine wood.
 Just right to rest your glass on when picknicking!

 CANDLE STAND